Stavvy debunks common remote online notarization myths, like remote online notarization (RON) is temporary, not secure, and welcomes identity theft.

 Remote online notarization (RON) in Delaware will soon be permanent.

-Homebuyers who want to buy or sell property in Delaware will have remote tools to do so with provisions in place laid out by SB 262, which goes into effect in August 1, 2023.
+Homebuyers who want to buy or sell property in Delaware will have remote tools to do so with provisions in place laid out by SB 262, which goes into effect on August 1, 2023.

 Since a court decision in 2000, only an attorney licensed to practice law in Delaware may conduct a closing related to the sale or refinancing of real property in the state.
-Following on the court decision, Governor Carney issued an executive order authorizing attorneys to conduct video-conference notarizations.
-The new law allows attorneys to continue to perform video-conference notarizations until August 1, 2023.
-After that date, all state commissioned notaries may conduct remote online notarization.
+Delaware's Governor Carney issued an executive order authorizing attorneys to conduct video-conference notarizations in 2020.

 The new RON law in Delaware outlines certain conditions for remote online notarizations to take place, which include: